learnk8s/learnk8s.io/src/custom-authentication/content.md

 userPassword: otheralicepassword
 ```

-You can then execute the corresponding [LDAP Modify](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Modify) request with the `ldapmodify` tool as follows:
+You can then execute this request with the `ldapmodify` tool:

 ```terminal|command=1-2|title=bash
 ldapmodify -H ldap://<AUTHN-EXTERNAL-IP> -x -D cn=admin,dc=mycompany,dc=com -w adminpassword \